GTekSD/SUASS/Network Security/Internal VAPT.md

 You conduct VAPT from inside of the client’s network.
 You act like an attacker who has internal access to a client's/ companie's network.
 Now, what will u do ?
 Monitoring, credential stealing, man in the middle attacks (MITM), privilege escalation, information leakage, malware infections, or any other malicious activity.
 This PT will show the organization’s entry points/weaknesses, and help assess an attack’s impact.
 Even if you are secure from external threats, internal testing is vital should an attacker access your network from the inside.

 ### Basic Pre-Engagement
 Client will ask u to do an internal penetration test and will gives u list of scope.
+The scope can be Firewalls, Database Servers, File Servers, Physical Server, eMail Server, etc.

+Since the test is to be performed from within the network, only vulnerability assessment is performed, Penetration testing will performed only as per client's requirement.

-To perform Internal PT, you need to get into client's network.
+To perform Internal security assesment, you need to get into client's network.
-How? by Remote Desktop Protocol (RDP) or SSH, if client dosen't provide theses options then we have to walk to the client's location.
+How? by Remote Desktop Protocol (RDP) or SSH or VPN. if client dosen't provide you these options, then we have to walk to the client's location.

-Scope of work:
+### Scope of work:
 Clients will share the list of internal IP addresses to test.
 Confirm the given scope before start scanning.
 Stay within the scope of the agreed-upon work!
 If the job scope includes only email servers, then test only email servers – do not go outside of that!
 Communicate regularly with client, asking questions and being willing to answer any of their questions.

 #### SSH Key Whitelisting | ssh-keygen